Home > Asia/Middle East > Japan > Tokyo Skytree Tickets, Views & Best Time to Visit

 Entrance to the Tokyo Skytree

-During my 2018 visit to the Tokyo Skytree, I was able to walk right up and purchase my Tokyo Skytree tickets without any problem.
-However, during my 2025 visit, it was a very different experience.
-Many of the key time slots for the Tokyo Skytree observation decks were already sold out by the time I arrived.
-I was extremely glad that I had booked my Tokyo Skytree tickets in advance.
-If you want to visit during peak hours—especially around sunset for the best Tokyo city views—I highly recommend purchasing your Tokyo Skytree tickets online ahead of time.
-Advance booking guarantees you a spot and helps avoid disappointment on busy days.
+During my 2018 visit to Tokyo Skytree, I was able to walk up and purchase tickets without much trouble.
+During my 2025 visit, it was a very different experience.
+Many of the best time slots for the Tokyo Skytree observation decks were already sold out when I arrived, and I was extremely glad that I had booked my ticket in advance.

 Tokyo Skytree Ticket Information